Higher dimensional rotating black hole solutions in quadratic $f(R)$ gravitational theory and the conserved quantities: Summary and discussion

-In this study, we have derived $N$-dimension black string static flat or cylindrical horizons solutions in $f(R)$ gravitation theory.
-We have applied a spacetime, that possesses the $k$-dimension Euclidean metric, $\ell$-dimension angular coordinates and one unknown function of the radial coordinate to the gravitational field equations in $f(R)$ gravity with the quadratic form $f(R)=R+b R^2$.
-The resulting differential equations are solved exactly without any assumption and general solutions for $N=4$ and $N>4$ have been derived.
-These solutions are classified as follows: \\ i) The solution of $N=4$ is completely identical with GR and behaves asymptotically as AdS/dS spacetime. \\ ii) The solutions with $N>4$ is affected by the higher curvature order, i.e., the solutions contain the dimensional parameter $b$.
-In general the solutions of the case $N>4$ cannot reduce to the GR solutions due to the fact that the parameter $b$ is not allowed to goes to zero.
+{In this study, we derived $N$-dimension, $N>4$, black hole solutions in $f(R)$ gravitation theory.} We applied a spacetime, (which possesses a $k$-dimension Euclidean metric, $\ell$-dimension angular coordinates, and one unknown function of the radial coordinate) to the gravitational field equations in the $f(R)$ gravity with the quadratic form $f(R)=R+b R^2$.
+The resulting differential equations are solved exactly without any assumption and general solutions for $N=4$ and $N>4$.
+These solutions are classified as follows: \\ i) The solution of $N=4$ is completely identical to GR and gives a planar black hole spacetime which is a singular one. \\ ii) The solutions with $N>4$ are affected by the higher curvature order, i.e., the solutions contain the dimensional parameter $b$.
+Generally, the solutions in the case of $N>4$ cannot reduce to the GR solutions because the parameter $b$ is not allowed to go to 0.
+Of note, metric (\ref{m2}) satisfies $g_{tt}g_{rr}=1$, which, of course, is not the general one.
+We would like to emphasize that even if we use two different unknown functions, the solutions of the resulting differential equation will give $g_{tt}g_{rr}=1$ after some re-scaling.

-To construct rotating black string solutions we have applied a coordinate transformation that relates the temporal coordinate and the rotating one in the case $N=4$ and between the temporal and angular-coordinates in case $N>4$ and have derived the solutions of the rotating black strings that satisfy the gravitational field equations for $f(R)=R+bR^2$.
-The topology of the output solution in case $N=4$ is a cylindrical spacetime with $R\times S^1$ and $0\leq \phi_{1}< 2\pi$ and $-\infty < z_1 < \infty$ and in case $N>4$ is $0\leq \phi_{\ell}< 2\pi$ and $-\infty < z_k < \infty$ in case $N>4$.
+To construct rotating black {hole} solutions, we applied a coordinate transformation that relates the temporal coordinate and the rotating one in the case of $N=4$ and between the temporal and angular-coordinates in the case of $N>4$ and derived the solutions of rotating black {hole} that satisfy gravitational field equations for $f(R)=R+bR^2$.
+The topology of the output solution in the case of $N=4$ is a cylindrical spacetime with $R\times S^1$ and $0\leq \phi_{1}< 2\pi$ and $-\infty < z_1 < \infty$; in the case of $N>4$ it is $0\leq \phi_{\ell}< 2\pi$ and $-\infty < z_k < \infty$ in the case of $N>4$.